RelocompThaiReady is expandingEnter Relocomp →

 Guide · Pension & Finance

-Class 2 voluntary NI contributions from abroad are ending in April 2026.
-Here is what that means, what Class 3 costs, and how to work out whether topping up is worth it for you.
+Class 2 voluntary NI contributions from abroad closed on 6 April 2026.
+Here is what that means, what Class 3 costs, and how to work out whether topping up is still worth it for you.

 £241.30